jameeronline/astro-mealsdb/src/content/recipes/alfajores.md

 6. Let cool.
 7. Assemble: Spread dulce de leche on one cookie, then sandwich with another.
 8. Roll the edges in coconut flakes.
-9. Pro Tips:.
+9. Pro Tips:
-10. Chill the dough before rolling it out to make it easier to handle and to prevent the cookies from spreading too much while baking.
+Chill the dough before rolling it out to make it easier to handle and to prevent the cookies from spreading too much while baking.
-11. Dip the alfajores in melted chocolate and let them set on a wire rack for an extra decadent treat.
+10. Dip the alfajores in melted chocolate and let them set on a wire rack for an extra decadent treat.